Destinations Greece The Cyclades Mykonos

 Only on Mykonos

-Five Mykonian-specific dishes worth ordering — most of them anchored on the island's two PDO products (kopanisti cheese, louza cured pork) and the bread-and-tomato island appetiser that's the local mostra.
+Five Mykonian-specific dishes worth ordering, most of them built on the island's two PDO products (kopanisti cheese, louza cured pork) and the bread-and-tomato appetiser the locals call mostra.

 Worth knowing

-The mechanics that separate a Mykonian trip from a queue at a beach club bar with a €40 cover charge.
+The mechanics that separate a Mykonos trip from a queue at a beach-club bar with a €40 cover charge.

 On the cruise hours

-3-7 cruise ships dock on most summer days, unloading 5,000+ day-trippers between 10 a.m. and 5 p.m.
-Chora becomes a queue between those hours — Little Venice in particular fills shoulder to shoulder.
-Do the south-coast beach circuit (which is partly insulated from cruise hours) during the day; come into Chora for sundown and dinner.
+Three to seven cruise ships dock on most summer days, unloading 5,000-plus day-trippers between 10 a.m. and 5 p.m.
+Chora turns into a queue across those hours, and Little Venice in particular fills shoulder to shoulder.
+Do the south-coast beach circuit (partly insulated from cruise hours) during the day, and come into Chora for sundown and dinner.

 On August